tduva/CheatEngine-Tables/GTASA_Music/README.md

-This CheatEngine Lua script reads memory to automatically trigger a hotkey when CJ enters/leaves certain areas that forcibly play music.
+This CheatEngine Lua script reads memory to automatically trigger a hotkey/run a program when CJ enters/leaves certain areas that forcibly play music.

 Should support all GTA:SA versions that the autosplitter also supports.